Smiley Smile: Background

-Style and content

 Modular approach and recording atmosphere

 Since the recording of "Good Vibrations" in 1966, Wilson had established a new method of operation.
 Instead of working on whole songs with clear large-scale syntactical structures, Wilson limited himself to recording short interchangeable fragments (or "modules").
 Through the method of tape splicing, each fragment could then be assembled into a linear sequence, allowing any number of larger structures and divergent moods to be produced at a later time.
 Smiley Smile continued this approach.
 The album also continued Brian's exploration of "party tracks"—a form of music which includes the sounds of people shouting and making noises, as if at a party.
 (Note: The Beatles' "Yellow Submarine" and Bob Dylan's "Rainy Day Women#12 and 35" (1966) were similar examples of party tracks.)
 Brian had enacted this approach with Beach Boys' Party! in 1965, thereby mixing that record's style with the modular composition method he devised for "Good Vibrations".

 The sound of Wilson's new Baldwin organ (model pictured) became the central timbre on Smiley Smile.

 Most of Smiley Smile was recorded at Brian's improvised home studio from June 3 to July 14, 1967.
 The group had held a few of the early sessions at Hollywood Sound Recorders and Western Studios.
 All sessions after June 11 were conducted at the home studio.
 The core instrumentation at these sessions consisted of organ, honky-tonk piano, and electronic bass played by the Beach Boys themselves, rather than the session musicians employed in much of their previous work.
 Brian became obsessed with his electric theatre organ during the album's recording, specifically, the Baldwin HT-2 model, usually with minimum use of the instrument's stops, resulting in a more minimalist approach to the new arrangements.
 Most of the piano was played by Brian, and most of the bass was played by Carl.